Establishment of a School Federation incorporating Eveswell and Somerton Primary Schools

-This information was also available on the Eveswell Primary school and Somerton Primary school websites, with hard copies available for inspection at both schools.
+This information is also available on the Eveswell Primary school and Somerton Primary school websites, with hard copies available for inspection at both schools.

 The consultation period ran from 3 June to 14 July 2019.

-The consultation process was an opportunity for people to learn about the proposal, ask questions and make comments that were recorded and summarised in a consultation report (pdf).
+The consultation process was is an opportunity for people to learn about the proposal, ask questions and make comments that were recorded and summarised in a consultation report (pdf)